THE BASE: SOLID GOLD REBEL - Where BellaDancer & The Beast Began

 Ultimately, it would be my destiny to grab back the last-laugh and hold onto it for several years, because it wouldn’t be until our sophomore year that any of my classmates made any cheerleading squad.

 By then, I had become Miss Cheer Thang.
 In spite of still being a Misfit Toy, nobody could deny my choreographic prowess.
 I was also destined to inherit Ursula’s old position of second-chair flute.
 I made National Honor Society, All-State Band, All-State Volleyball, starred in multiple plays and musicals, and although my classmates never would have voted me into student council, my position of Valedictorian wasn’t awarded through votes.
-It was earned over the course of thirteen years stuck in Hell, my discipline and determination tallied in cold, hard black-and-white.
+It was earned over the course of thirteen years stuck in Hell, my discipline and lock-jaw determination tallied in cold, hard black-and-white.

 In my black-and-orange, on the other hand, I at least looked like a popular girl.
 At away-games, everybody mistook me for one.
 Shorty-short skirt, lace-trimmed ankle socks, saddle shoes, and nylon jacket with the fancy embroidered flap on the back.